BrianR312/ME405_MECHA31_ROMI/README.md

   The system response was slow with a time constant of 0.240 seconds.
 A small but noticeable steady state-error was present.
 This controller design was not aggressive enough for our needs.

 - **Kp = 500:**
   This gain produced the best overall performance.
 The system reached the setpoint quickly (τ = 0.20 seconds) with no overshoot and little to no steady-state error within our test time frame.
-The response was stable and aggressive enough for our needs
+The response was stable and aggressive enough for our use case.

 - **Kp = 2000:**
-  At high gain, the system became overly aggressive.
-The response exhibited significant oscillations and instability due to overcorrection, indicating that the controller was too sensitive to error.
+  At high gain, the system became overly aggressive and had the highest steady-state error of the three tests despite the added integral control.
+The overly aggressive nature of this design was especially evident in the first 0.2 seconds where the motor sharply jumps in RPM before a temporary fall.
+It then continues towards our setpoint, though this phase is much slower than our other controller designs.
+A response like this would not work for our needs as the spike seen in the beginning would likely induce slipping at our wheels.
+Not only does this lead to instability, but this would also cause missed encoder measurements.

 Based on these results, a proportional gain of **Kp = 500** was selected as it provided the best balance between responsiveness and stability.
-This tuning process ensured reliable motor performance, which is critical for accurate line-following behavior.
+Further tuning was performed with narrower ranges of Kp values, but a Kp of 500 was the final value we ended up using.

 <p align="center">
   <img src="images/02_22_14_39_20_sp80_kp50.0.png" width="600">